Pentagon says allies will unite to train Ukrainians on F-16s, but warns jets aren’t ‘magic weapons’

 Austin and Milley spoke at the close of a virtual meeting of defense leaders from around the world to discuss the ongoing military support for Ukraine.
 Ukrainian leaders gave them an update on the war effort and the military gaps that troops are facing.
 Austin said the biggest gap continues to be ground-based air defense.

-The leaders, in their 12th meeting, heard about preparations for the anticipated counteroffensive and discussed how the allies, who have faced their own stockpile pressures, can continue to support Kyiv’s fight against Russia.
+The leaders, in their 12th meeting, heard about ongoing combat operations and the counteroffensive and discussed how the allies, who have faced their own stockpile pressures, can continue to support Kyiv’s fight against Russia.
+Ukrainian officials have not formally announced the launch of their much-anticipated counteroffensive, although some say it has already begun and the pace of attacks suggests it’s underway.

 “We’re going to have to dig deeper, and we’re going to have to continue to look for creative ways to boost our industrial capability,” Austin said before the military leaders began their closed session.
 “The stakes are high.
 But the cause is just and our will is strong.”